Transport in Tyne and Wear: National Rail

 Newcastle Central is a key calling point on the East Coast Main Line.
 The station originally opened in August 1850, as part of the then Newcastle and Carlisle Railway and York, Newcastle and Berwick Railway.

-Currently, the station is served by CrossCountry, LNER, Northern and TransPennine Express, with trains running to a range of destinations across the country.
+Currently, the station is served by CrossCountry, LNER, Northern, Lumo and TransPennine Express, with trains running to a range of destinations across the country.

 CrossCountry run long-distance rail services connecting Scotland and the North East with the Midlands, South East and the South Coast.
 As of the December 2019 timetable change, service and frequency is as follows: